Auth-Module/Auth/README.md

 ## Project linting dependencies
 we are using ESLint and Prettier for code analysis and formatting.  <br />

-install 2 VS code extensions :
+Install 2 VS code extensions :
 1. ESLint
 2. Prettier

+some rules:
+1. make ; sign at the end of teh line
+2. user cammelCase not snake_case

 ## Git related rules